kvanever/angular-meal-tracker/README.md

 * ``` $ npm install ``` to pull dependencies listed in package.json
 * ``` $ bower install ``` to pull dependencies listed in bower.json
 * ``` $ gulp serve ``` will launch the app in localhost.

-## Known Bugs

-None.

-## Support and contact details

-Come by during class if you have questions.

 ### License